-- One of the key roles of the Board is to promote good business conduct which engenders integrity, transparency and fairness that permeates throughout the Group.
-Consequently, the Board has formalised the following Codes in compliance with Practice 3.1 of the MCCG 2021 to ensure the implementation of appropriate internal systems for the Senior Leadership and Management teams to support, promote and ensure its compliance.
+MCCG Practices Applications by VSTECS $\sim$ One of the key roles of the Board is to promote good business conduct Practice 3.1 which engenders integrity, transparency and fairness that permeates throughout the Group.
+Consequently, the Board has formalised the The board establishes a Code of Conduct and Ethics following Codes in compliance with Practice 3.1 of the MCCG 2021 to for the company, and ensure the implementation of appropriate internal systems for the Senior together with management Leadership and Management teams to support, promote and ensure its implements its policies compliance. and procedures, which

-- (a) Directors' Code of Ethics; and

-- (b) VSTECS's Code of Conduct.
+- (a) Directors' Code of Ethics; and - (b) VSTECS's Code of Conduct.